miluthedog/MPS04/paper/TiborKovacAndreaKo.md

     - Euclidean distance to calculate dissimilarity matrix as input for clustering, 20000 signals per batch (based on computer)
     - Numbers of cluster (4) evaluated by experts
     - Clustering using fastcluster R package applying
-- Assembled_clustering: stratified sampling to reduce and balance, calculate distance matrix, cluster cycles, observe timeline of states
+- Assembled clustering: stratified sampling to reduce and balance, calculate distance matrix, cluster, observe timeline of different states

 - Research show the data pattern (visualized) of signal overtime (prove there's pattern at a point of time)
 - Also show the method of visualizing (KSOM)